torvalds/linux/tools/bpf/bpftool/Documentation/bpftool-prog.rst

     Output will start with program ID followed by program type and zero or more named attributes (depending on kernel version).

-    Since Linux 5.1 the kernel can collect statistics on BPF programs (such as the total time spent running the program, and the number of times it was run).
+    Since GNU/Linux 5.1 the kernel can collect statistics on BPF programs (such as the total time spent running the program, and the number of times it was run).
 If available, bpftool shows such statistics.
 However, the kernel does not collect them by defaults, as it slightly impacts performance on each program run.
 Activation or deactivation of the feature is performed via the **kernel.bpf_stats_enabled** sysctl knob.

-    Since Linux 5.8 bpftool is able to discover information about processes that hold open file descriptors (FDs) against BPF programs.
+    Since GNU/Linux 5.8 bpftool is able to discover information about processes that hold open file descriptors (FDs) against BPF programs.
 On such kernels bpftool will automatically emit this information as well.